SEED Property Group – Annette Patterson

-Walkable neighborhoods require the obvious (updated sidewalks) along with the not-so-obvious (street-side cafes) in order to make them both efficient and pedestrian-friendly.
+Walkable neighborhoods require the obvious (amble sidewalks) along with the not-so-obvious (shops and schools) in order to make them both efficient and pedestrian-friendly.
 While Austin hasn’t quite reached the status of New York City or San Francisco as far as a “walk score” is concerned, we’re doing pretty well for a Texas town.

 According to WalkScore.com, walkable neighborhoods has seven main components: